5 reasons to book an Antarctic cruise

 Luxury in Antarctica means uncompromised, first-class adventuring.
 From the comfort of the cabins to the expertise of the expedition leaders, these vessels are designed to ensure a…

 How do I get there?

-The early explorers had no option, and were grateful for whatever vessel they could commission, but modern day Antarctic visitors are spoiled for choice.
-Not only can you choose your mode of transport to get there - by ship or plane to Antarctica - but there’s also a wide variety of boats, from former Russian research vessels to luxury yachts boasting 24/7 butler service.
+The early explorers had no option, and were grateful for whatever vessel they could commission, but modern day Antarctic visitors are spoilt for choice.
+Not only can you choose your mode of transport to get there – by ship or plane – but there’s also a wide variety of boats, from former Russian research vessels to luxury yachts boasting 24/7 butler service.

 Given the considerable amount of time which you’ll be spending on the ship, it's well worth investing the time to finding exactly the right one.